 However, complying with NERC CIP-013 by the Oct.
 1, 2020, deadline will go a long way.
-The existing NERC CIP-013-1 Supply Chain Security requires utilities (generators, transmission operators, etc.) to establish a plan to assess the risk presented by vendors and products that have access to assets, as well as the overall procurement process
+The existing NERC CIP-013-1 Supply Chain Security requires utilities (generators, transmission operators, etc.) to establish a plan to assess the risk presented by vendors and products that have access to assets, as well as the overall procurement process.

 Utility technologies are typically multi-decade investments that allow for investments to amortize, while avoiding downtime and keeping a working state undisturbed.
-A successful malicious actor would most likely be motivated to establish a presence and lurk in the system for months or, more likely, years, waiting until the most opportune time to launch an attack with maximum impact.
+A successful malicious actor would most likely be motivated to establish a presence and lurk in the system for months or, more likely, years, waiting for the most opportune time to launch an attack with maximum impact.

 Also, while utilities may have taken steps to harden their external walls against potential attacks and disruptions, their external environments (third parties, assets and external relationships) may not have received the same level of enhancement and protections.
-Hackers frequently use a back door to attack a supply chain — involving hundreds of contractors and subcontractors — and then work their way to the utilities.
+Hackers frequently use a back door to attack a supply chain—involving hundreds of contractors and subcontractors—and then work their way to the utilities.

-In a smart grid, a smarter cyber strategy secures the web of connections — relationships, assets, devices, networks and communications.
+In a smart grid, a smarter cyber strategy secures the web of connections—relationships, assets, devices, networks and communications.
 “Virtually every device now has a chip in it.
 [If] you are getting your chip from overseas, [what] if there's anything in there that makes us vulnerable?” asks Bernard McNamee, commissioner of the Federal Energy Regulatory Commission (FERC).
-Not surprisingly, the restrictions in the EO on bulk power mirror those for the US information and communication technology and services industry in EO 13873 signed in May 2019.
+Not surprisingly, the restrictions in the EO on bulk power mirror those for the US information and communication technology and services industry in EO 13873, signed in May 2019.